Marist 7s and FBC seal deal

 The beauty about the Fiji Bitter Marist 7s is the different grassroots rugby stories, struggles and even journeys of some teams to make it to the biggest tournament in the country.

-95 teams will feature in the three days meet and Marist Rugby Club president Lawrence Tikaram says some of their stories need to be told, and this is where media organisations like the Fijian Broadcasting Corporation come in.
+95 teams will feature in the three-day meet and Marist Rugby Club president Lawrence Tikaram says some of their stories need to be told, and this is where media organisations like the Fijian Broadcasting Corporation come in.

 He also shared a story about a team that paid their registration fees well in advance but they didn’t have their jerseys.